 The Senior Capstone in English is a substantial research paper or creative project completed in the context of the "Senior Seminar" or "Honors Seminar."
 English majors must pass either seminar to complete the Senior Capstone.

-Students of demonstrated ability who would like to undertake more independent work are encouraged to enter the Honors Program.
-To be eligible for the Honors Program, students must have a 3.5 grade-point average in their English courses and a 3.3 grade-point average overall.
+Students of demonstrated ability who would like to undertake more independent work are encouraged to apply for the Honors Program.
+To be considered for the Honors Program, students must have a 3.5 grade-point average in their English courses and a 3.3 grade-point average overall, and submit a two-page proposal by mid-August.
+Further information, including deadlines and the process, is provided at an information session in late April.

 The Honors Program in English consists of the following three senior-year courses: